Saghen/blink.cmp/doc/development/source-boilerplate.md

 end

--- (Optional) Before accepting the item or showing documentation, blink.cmp will call this function -- so you may save expensive operations for only when they're actually needed function source:resolve(item, callback) item = vim.deepcopy(item)
+-- (Optional) Before accepting the item or showing documentation, blink.cmp will call this function -- so you may avoid calculating expensive fields (i.e. documentation) for only when they're actually needed function source:resolve(item, callback) item = vim.deepcopy(item)

-  item.documentation = {
+  -- Shown in the documentation window (<C-space> when menu open by default) item.documentation = {
     kind = 'markdown',
     value = '# Foo\n\nBar',
   }

-  item.additionalTextEdits = {
+  -- Additional edits to make to the document, such as for auto-imports item.additionalTextEdits = {
     {
       newText = 'foo',